Seminar for New Field Instructors (Charles River Campus and Off-Campus Programs)

 *For copyright reasons, articles will be taken off the site two weeks after the course begins.

-Hair, H. J. & O’Donoghue, K. (2009).
+Hair, H. J. and O’Donoghue, K (2009).
 Culturally relevant, socially just social work supervision: becoming visible through a social constructionist lens.
-Journal of Ethnic and Cultural Diversity in Social Work, 18:1, 70–88.
+Journal of Ethnic and Cultural Diversity in Social Work, 18:1, 70-88.

-Kanno, H. & Koeske, G. (2010).
+Kanno, H. and Koeske, G. (2010).
 MSW students’ satisfaction with their field placements; the role of preparedness and supervision quality.
-Journal of Social Work Education, 46:1, 23–38.
+Journal of Social Work Education, 46:1, 23-38.

-Mumm, A. & Kersting, R. C. (1997).
+Mumm, A. and Kersting, R. C. (1997).
 Teaching critical thinking in social work practice courses.
 Faculty Publications.
 Paper 143.